vikashkhati007/Sonix/README.md

 # Sonix

-**Sonix** is a full-featured, cross-platform music player built with [Expo](https://expo.dev/), providing a beautiful and responsive interface for streaming and managing your personal music library.
-Designed with React Native, Sonix works seamlessly on Android, iOS, and web.
+**Sonix** is a completely free, open-source music player for Android, iOS, and web—no ads, no paywalls, just smooth listening.
+Enjoy trending playlists, instant song search, and a beautiful, intuitive UI.
+Powered by Expo and React Native.
+Stream, discover, and manage your music library with zero distractions!

 ***